vegaprotocol/specs/user-interface/3001-WITH-withdraw.md

 - **should** be prompted to complete any existing incomplete withdrawals that exist for connected keys (see [complete withdrawal](#complete-erc20-withdraw-on-ethereum))

-Note: It is better to encourage the completion of started withdraws as soon as posible after starting them.
-This is because the validator set could theoretically change enough to make the node signitures that authorise the withdrawal invalid.
+Note: It is better to encourage the completion of started withdraws as soon as possible after starting them.
+This is because the validator set could theoretically change enough to make the node signatures that authorize the withdrawal invalid.

 - **should** be warned that they will need to pay gas on the withdrawal before starting
 - **could** show the current gas fees BEFORE preparing the withdrawal (note: this is already a requirement for all [ethereum transactions](0005-ETXN-submit_ethereum_transaction.md))